SplitPact concepts

 • External → CPI'd SPL transfer to the wallet's ATA.

-5. Decrement source.holding by amount, bump edge's lifetimeOutflow.
+5. Decrement the live source.holding by amount, bump edge's lifetimeOutflow.

 The simulator package (@splitpact/flow-simulator) runs the same algorithm in pure TypeScript and is bit-for-bit aligned with the on-chain implementation, so you can preview what a pact will do before deploying.